 The problem with headphones is that people tend to listen at high volumes.
 When you exceed safe listening levels for too long, your hearing will suffer.
 And tinnitus happens to be a common side effect of hearing loss.
 Let’s unpack each of these points in order.

-Editor’s note: this article was updated on July 21, 2022, to address frequently asked questions.
+Editor’s note: this article was updated on February 7, 2023, to update frequently asked questions.

 What is tinnitus?